Dollar slips on $2 trillion U.S. plan, 'riskier' currencies gain

-LONDON (Reuters) - The dollar slipped on Wednesday after U.S. politicians agreed a $2 trillion stimulus package that steadied money market nerves and prompted investors to buy back into ‘riskier’ currencies.
+LONDON (Reuters) - The dollar slipped on Wednesday after U.S. politicians agreed a $2 trillion (1.7 trillion pounds) stimulus package that steadied money market nerves and prompted investors to buy back into ‘riskier’ currencies.

 The export-exposed Australian dollar and Norwegian crown made sharp gains, while sterling also rallied from the lows of recent weeks, which were precipitated by a scramble for dollars.